spree/spree/guides/content/developer/deployment/ansible-ubuntu.md

 This sets up the basic Capistrano files within the application that we need to deploy.
 The `ansible-rails-app` repository contains a `deploy.rb` which you can use as a starting point within your application.

-Before you do anything else, uncomment these three lines in `Capfile:
+Before you do anything else, uncomment these three lines in `Capfile`:

     require 'capistrano/bundler'
     require 'capistrano/rails/assets'
     require 'capistrano/rails/migrations'

+You will also need to add these gems to the Gemfile:

+    group :development do
+      gem 'capistrano', '~> 3.0'
+      gem 'capistrano-bundler', '1.1.1'
+      gem 'capistrano-rails', '1.1.0'
+    end

 Then configure `config/deploy/production.rb` to point to the correct server, and finally run this command to deploy: